-Anji Technology (688019:SH) remained being an object of market speculation in post-psi phase, it became almost three times less volatile though.
-Espressif Systems (688018:SH), a WiFi chipset producer, also slightly reduced the density of fluctuations, staying vulnerable to dodgy public desicions.
-In general, semiconductor companies' stocks have been growing strongly throughout this week.
+Anji Technology (688019:SH) remained to be an object of market speculation in the post-psi phase; however, it became almost three times less volatile.
+Espressif Systems (688018:SH), a WiFi chipset producer, also slightly reduced the density of fluctuations, staying vulnerable to dodgy public decisions.
+In general, semiconductor companies' stocks have been growing actively throughout this week.

 For a small (255 employees as of 2018) Montage Technology (688008:SH), which collected a revenue of USD 1 million per employee last year, this boost brings a reason to be rightly called a mid-sized chipmaker.
 Its recent stellar financial performance (for one, net profit margin of 41.2% was recorded in 2018) positively affected the stock price.
 The other three firms have also been reporting profits since 2016.

 Worth noting that all the "Star chipmakers" are Shanghai-based, their combined market capitalization climbed up 186% from CNY 50.63 billion (USD 7.36 billion) to CNY 144.86 billion (USD 21.06 billion) within last week.
 Although this isn’t an exception as all the stocks on the Star board have surged remarkably, there are some reasons why chipmakers gain more attention than other outperformers.

 "Current lofty valuation of semiconductor stocks on the Star Market is reasonable: investors of all types are positive about this industry in China."